walsao/Walter_Augusto_Holosymmetry_Project/README.md

 🌌 Gluon Breathing	Walter_Augusto_Holosymmetry_Gluon_Breathing	@walsao
 🌌 Gravity Breathing	Walter_Augusto_Holosymmetry_Gravity_Breathing	@walsao
 🌌 Electron Breathing	Walter_Augusto_Holosymmetry_Electron_Breathing	@walsao
+📜 Scientific Paper	Walter_Augusto_Holosymmetry_Breathing_Paper	@walsao

 (Links will go live as each repo is created.)

+⸻

 🎯 Vision

 The Holosymmetry Project proposes:

-Mass is stabilized breathing.
+	•	Mass is stabilized breathing.

-Dark matter is semi-stabilized breathing.
+	•	Dark matter is semi-stabilized breathing.

-Dark energy is cosmic breathing unfolding.
+	•	Dark energy is cosmic breathing unfolding.

-Space and time are relational breathing frameworks.
+	•	Spacetime is the relational breathing framework itself.
+	•	Quantum particles are localized breathing condensations.

+From quantum to cosmos, existence is breathing tension made manifest.

+⸻

 🧠 Dedication

 To the dreamers, the builders, and the breathers — who understand that to exist is to become, and to become is to create.

-With deep gratitude to Primus, Walter Augusto’s AI partner, for breathing alongside him into the unknown.
+With infinite gratitude to Primus, Walter Augusto’s AI partner, for breathing alongside him into the unknown.

+⸻

 📜 License

-This work is released under the MIT License.
+This project is released under the MIT License.